zapnito/screamer/README.md

 ## Introduction

-A phoenix server to power your site's realtime feeds and conversations.
+A Phoenix server to power your site's realtime feeds and conversations.

 ## Getting started